TheSaharFarahzad/2SDJ5-23231/README.md

 ## 2. System Requirements

-You'll need Python 3, python3-pip, python3-venv, and PostgreSQL to be installed on your machine:
+You'll need Python 3, python3-pip, python3-venv, and PostgreSQL to be installed on your machine.

 ## 3. PostgreSQL